mkweskin/filter-out-env/README.md

 **Note: This has only been tested with GNU grep and awk that are typically found on Linux systems.
 It has not been tested on the BSD versions on macOS**

 On **Mac**, you can install GNU grep and sed using conda:
-`conda create -n gnused-env -n -c conda-forge --override-channels conda-forge::sed conda-forge:grep`
+`conda create -n grepsed-env -n -c conda-forge --override-channels conda-forge::sed conda-forge:grep`

 Usage: